TolleTafel/ServerCopilot/README.md

 ---

-**Copyright Notice**: ServerCopilot © [Year].
+**Copyright Notice**: ServerCopilot © 2025.
 All rights reserved.
 Minecraft® is a trademark of Mojang AB/Microsoft Corporation.